top of page

 Swine Genetics

 Bridge House Farm first entered into pigs in 1987 when Robin was approached to build a high health unit on the farm.
 This was for Newsham Hybrids and starting with 300 sows the farm was soo successful that this was quickly increased to 650 sows in the mid 90's.
-During this time the farm supplied genetics across Europe.
+During this time the farm supplied genetics across the UK and Europe.

 In 2002 the business started afresh with PIC repopulating the herd after an intense clean down.
 Under Andy Brown's management the unit was extremely successful for over 15 years supplying PIC genetics across Europe and into the UK.